valor-software/ng2-select/README.md

 ## API

+Any item can be `disabled` for prevent selection.
+For disable an item add the property `disabled` to the item.

 | Input  | Type | Default |  Description |
 | -------- | -------- | -------- |  ------------- |
 | [items] | any[] | `[]` |   Items array.
 Should be an array of objects with `id` and `text` properties.
 As convenience, you may also pass an array of strings, in which case the same string is used for both the ID and the text.
 Items may be nested by adding a `options` property to any item, whose value should be another array of items.
 Items that have children may omit to have an ID. |